Zirconium: Isotopes

 Naturally occurring zirconium is composed of five isotopes.
-90Zr, 91Zr, 92Zr and 94Zr are stable, although 94Zr is predicted to undergo double beta decay (not observed experimentally) with a half-life of more than 1.10×1017 years.
-96Zr has a half-life of 2.4×1019 years, and is the longest-lived radioisotope of zirconium.
-Of these natural isotopes, 90Zr is the most common, making up 51.45% of all zirconium.
-96Zr is the least common, comprising only 2.80% of zirconium.
+90Zr, 91Zr, 92Zr, 94Zr, and 96Zr.
+The first four are stable, while 96 is observed to decay with a half-life of 2.34×1019 years by double beta emission; this is theoretically possible also for 94Zr.
+Of these natural isotopes, 90Zr is the most common, making up 51.45% of all zirconium, and 96Zr is the least common, comprising only 2.80%.

-Twenty-eight artificial isotopes of zirconium have been synthesized, ranging in atomic mass from 78 to 110.
-93Zr is the longest-lived artificial isotope, with a half-life of 1.53×106 years.
-110Zr, the heaviest isotope of zirconium, is the most radioactive, with an estimated half-life of 30 milliseconds.
-Radioactive isotopes at or above mass number 93 decay by electron emission, whereas those at or below 89 decay by positron emission.
-The only exception is 88Zr, which decays by electron capture.
+The artificial radioisotopes of zirconium known range from 77Zr to 114Zr, and 13 nuclear isomers are also listed.
+The most stable among them is 93Zr, a long-lived fission product, with a half-life of 1.61 million years.
+Radioactive isotopes at or above mass number 93 decay by electron emission resulting in niobium isotopes, whereas those at or below 89 decay by positron emission or electron capture, resulting in yttrium isotopes.

-Five isotopes of zirconium also exist as metastable isomers: 83mZr, 85mZr, 89mZr, 90m1Zr, 90m2Zr and 91mZr.
-Of these, 90m2Zr has the shortest half-life at 131 nanoseconds.
-89mZr is the longest lived with a half-life of 4.161 minutes.

 Occurrence

 Zirconium has a concentration of about 130 mg/kg within the Earth's crust and about 0.026 μg/L in sea water.
+It is the 18th most abundant element in the crust.
 It is not found in nature as a native metal, reflecting its intrinsic instability with respect to water.
 The principal commercial source of zirconium is zircon (ZrSiO4), a silicate mineral, which is found primarily in Australia, Brazil, India, Russia, South Africa and the United States, as well as in smaller deposits around the world.
 As of 2013, two-thirds of zircon mining occurs in Australia and South Africa.
 Zircon resources exceed 60 million tonnes worldwide and annual worldwide zirconium production is approximately 900,000 tonnes.
 Zirconium also occurs in more than 140 other minerals, including the commercially useful ores baddeleyite and eudialyte.

 Zirconium is relatively abundant in S-type stars, and has been detected in the sun and in meteorites.
 Lunar rock samples brought back from several Apollo missions to the moon have a high zirconium oxide content relative to terrestrial rocks.

 EPR spectroscopy has been used in investigations of the unusual 3+ valence state of zirconium.
 The EPR spectrum of Zr3+, which has been initially observed as a parasitic signal in Fe‐doped single crystals of ScPO4, was definitively identified by preparing single crystals of ScPO4 doped with isotopically enriched (94.6%)91Zr.
 Single crystals of LuPO4 and YPO4 doped with both naturally abundant and isotopically enriched Zr have also been grown and investigated.